The mystery of the strangled billionaires

 Honey was warm, the "magnet and the glue" that held the family together, an inveterate party animal who refused to let a bout of throat cancer or painful arthritis get in the way of either a good time or her charity work.

-Honey Sherman grew up in modest circumstances, born to two Polish Holocaust survivors who later immigrated to Canada.
+Honey Sherman grew up in modest circumstances, born to two Polish Holocaust survivors who later emigrated to Canada.

 Barry Sherman was born in Toronto in 1942, and though he didn't excel at school early on, it was clear he was a brainy child.